MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/support-and-ts.md

 :::image type="content" source="media/support-and-ts/access-support.png" alt-text="Screenshot of how to access support in Microsoft 365 Defender.":::

 Select an item from the self-help options shown to see more information.
-If the suggest content isn't sufficient, open a service request.
-For example:
+If the suggest content isn't sufficient, [open a service request](#open-a-service-request).

 ## Open a service request